-Suppose you have been the victim of a slip and fall accident resulting from someone else’s negligent actions.
+Suppose you have been the victim of a slip-and-fall accident resulting from someone else’s negligent actions.
 In that case, you may be entitled to compensation.
-We suggest that you get in touch with a Los Angeles personal injury lawyer from Ehline Law Firm as soon as possible.
+We suggest you contact a Los Angeles personal injury lawyer from Ehline Law Firm as soon as possible.

 Personal injury lawyers can help you determine who is responsible for your injuries and file a personal injury claim on your behalf, so you can receive the compensation you deserve for the damages you suffered as a result of your slip and fall accident.

 Heel-crushing injuries can result in a number of significant complications.
 When a bone is crushed, it is usually broken in several places, often causing damage to nearby soft tissue, making the rehabilitation process significantly more difficult.

 This type of injury can occur anywhere and for a number of reasons.
 Suppose you are in a building that has been poorly built, and the ceiling collapses, crushing your foot.